KoolKevin723/Weibull-Reliability/README.md

     estimated eta and beta for weibull fit, Bxx life, RxxCxx life, and a neat plot

   Uses MLE or Regression method.

-**Reliability Test Planning Binomial Method.py:**

-  Input:

-    reliability and confidence levels you would like to demonstrate.

-  Output:

-    Number of samples required for testing.

-  Optional Inputs include:

-    lifetime test ratio for accelerated testing
-    Expected Beta
-    Expected number of failures